hortonworks/cloudbreak/docs/configuration.md

 export CLOUDBREAK_SMTP_SENDER_FROM=
 export CB_MAIL_SMTP_AUTH=true
 export CB_MAIL_SMTP_STARTTLS_ENABLE=true
+export CB_MAIL_SMTP_TYPE=smtp
 ```

 ### Identity with custom domain

 The Cloudbreak deployer uses UAA as identity provider, it supports multi tenancy.
 This is referred to as
 identity zones.
 An identity zone is accessed through a unique subdomain.
 If the standard UAA responds to [https://uaa.10.244.0.34.xip.io](https://uaa.10.244.0.34.xip.io) a zone on this UAA would be accessed
  through [https://testzone1.uaa.10.244.0.34.xip.io](https://testzone1.uaa.10.244.0.34.xip.io).

 If you want to use a custom domain for your identity or deployment, put the `UAA_ZONE_DOMAIN` line into your
 `Profile`.
 You can see an example in the following box:
 ```
 export UAA_ZONE_DOMAIN=my-subdomain.example.com